 Thanks Didi!
 Needless to say my “to be read list” has just increased yet again with all these selections.

 Are you someone prone to snap up new releases or not?

-If you love all things books and reading, sign up to get bookish updates from the blog.
+If you love all things books and reading, sign up to get bookish updates and other news from the blog.